At Blackburn College, each Residence Hall has a distinct personality!

 Butler Hall

-Butler hall where students passionate about public service and social justice may choose to live.
-We will explore programming ideas with Justice Administration faculty and with DEI leaders on campus.
-Largely built by student workers, Butler Hall opened in 1928.
-Extensive renovations were completed in the 1980s.
+Largely built by student workers, Butler Hall Opened in 1928.
+Extensive renovations were completed in the 1980’s and in 2025.
 Butler Hall is made up of three floors separated into six single-sex wings.
-The lower floor has a spacious, air-conditioned parlor with study tables and an open fireplace.
+The lower floor has a spacious parlor with study tables, pool table, flat screen TV, an open fireplace, and a kitchenette.
 Butler is next door to Ludlum and close to Hudson and Woodson classrooms.

 Stoddard Hall